-Our business continues to deliver on our key focus areas and grow the bottom line.
-FY20 has seen growth delivered from additional customers via new products and applications along with a solid performance from our traditional global customer base.
-Clover's revenue for the year ended 31 July 2020 was \$88.3 million (2019: \$76.7 million), an increase of 15.1% on the prior year.
-Net Profit After Tax for the year ended 31 July 2020 is reported at \$12.5 million (2018: \$10.1 million).
+Our Company has experienced a challenging year with many of our customers impacted by COVID-19.
+Our larger customers have delayed projects and reduced their orders in the face of lower consumer demand and the challenges of servicing the China market.
+This has ultimately impacted Clover's revenue for the year ended 31 July 2021 at \$60.5 million (FY20: \$88.3 million), a decrease of 31.5% on the prior year.
+Net Profit After Tax for the year ended 31 July 2021 is reported at \$6.0 million (FY20: \$12.5 million).